Case Studies 3 cases in detail · 12 LATAM markets · confidential by default

 Reputational intelligence Mexico Feb–Apr 2025 NDA

-Global beverage brand × a «made in this country» campaign that turned it into a boycott target
+Global beverage brand: when a «made in this country» campaign made it the boycott target

 The challenge

-A government launched a «made in this country» campaign that put a global beverage brand at risk of becoming the symbolic target of a boycott.
-We consolidated several sources — social, owned profiles and paid media — into a single view to measure its real exposure, week by week.
-Of 283K campaign mentions, 22.8K pointed directly at the brand (8% of the conversation).
+A government rolled out a «made in this country» campaign — and a global beverage brand was on track to become its symbolic boycott target.
+We fused social, owned profiles and paid media into one view to read the brand's real exposure, week by week, in market-native Spanish.
+Of 283K campaign mentions, 22.8K pointed straight at the brand: 8% of the conversation, and rising.

 The result